-User Interface
+User interface

 Technology

-The web desktop user interface of CMDBuild — both in the Administration Module and in the Data Management Module — is implemented using the Sencha ExtJS framework, a JavaScript library for building interactive web applications with AJAX technology.
-Every operation performed by the user on the web interface is transmitted to the server code, written in Java, through calls to the standard CMDBuild REST webservice methods.
-The server then processes the request and translates it into operations on the PostgreSQL database.
+The web desktop user interface of CMDBuild — in both the Administration Module and the Data Management Module — is implemented using the Sencha ExtJS framework, a JavaScript library for creating interactive web applications with AJAX technology.

 General design criteria